wbsoft/parce/docs/source/doc.rst

 More goodies
 ------------

-The :class:`parce.Document` class is in fact built from three base classes:
+The :class:`parce.Document` class is in fact built from four base classes:
 :class:`~parce.mutablestring.AbstractMutableString`/:class:`~parce.mutablestring.MutableString`
 from the :mod:`~parce.mutablestring` module, :class:`~parce.document.AbstractDocument`/:class:`~parce.document.Document`
-from the :mod:`~parce.document` module and :class:`~parce.work.WorkerDocumentMixin` from the :mod:`~parce.work` module.
+from the :mod:`~parce.document` module, :class:`~parce.docio.DocumentIOMixin` from the :mod:`~parce.docio` module and :class:`~parce.work.WorkerDocumentMixin` from the
+:mod:`~parce.work` module.

-Using those base classes, it is not difficult to design a class that wraps an object representing a text document in a GUI editor.
+Using :class:`parce.DocumentInterface` (which bundles all those base classes), it is not difficult to design a class that wraps an object representing a text document in a GUI editor.
 You need only to provide two methods in your wrapper:
 :meth:`~parce.mutablestring.AbstractMutableString.text` to get all text, and :meth:`~parce.mutablestring.AbstractMutableString._update_text` to change the text programmatically.
 When the text is changed,